CypZoe/Final-Project-CS-207/README.md

 # Final-Project-CS-207-LED-Pixel-Star
 This project involves using sewable hardware to build a light activated pixel star.
 In this project LEDs are sewn onto the front side of a square of woven fabric in the shape of a star.
-These LEDs are daisy chained together and sewn then to a digital pin on the Gemma V2 microcomputer.
+These LEDs are daisy chained together and sewn then to a digital pin on the Gemma V2 microntroller.
 The colour of the LED string changes depending on the amount of light detected in the environment by a photoresistor.
 A pushbutton can, also, be used to cycle through colours independent of the presence of light in the environment.

 <img src="img/IMG_20200409_170133.jpg" width = "500">
 <img src="img/IMG_20200409_170221.jpg" width = "500">